Nehemiah 13 – Nehemiah’s Reforms

 · “Let’s not go overboard.”

-· “Let’s assign a task force to examine the issue.”
+· “Let’s assign a committee to examine the issue.”

 b.
-The mixed multitude: This refers to those who wanted to associate with the people of Israel, but did not want to count the cost and make a full commitment.
+The mixed multitude: This refers to those who wanted to associate with the people of Israel but did make a full commitment and embrace the covenant.

 B. Nehemiah’s reforms.